>>The information listed below is accurate as of Friday November 20, and is subject to change at any time.

 COVID-19 Travel Update (posted April 16, 2020)

 Travel into Canada is now highly limited, with many carriers limiting or temporarily ceasing air connections with many other countries that they typically serve.

-Travellers who are considered essential services (according to the US HomeLand Security) are able to cross the Canada-US boundary.
+Travellers who are considered essential services (according to the US Homeland Security) are able to cross the Canada-US boundary.
 Otherwise you must be a Canadian Citizen/resident to be able to enter into Canada.
 Non-essential travel from the United States is not allowed until AT LEAST Dec 21.

 Travellers without symptoms: mandatory quarantine